fezamba/python-blockchain/README.md

 - Consensus algorithm for chain synchronization

 ## To-Do
-- Develop(ing) a prototype of an ICO.
-Using Solidity to develop the smart contract for this ICO
+- Develop a prototype for an ICO using Solidity to create the smart contract.

 ### Running Multiple Nodes Locally
 To create multiple nodes locally, you need to change the port when running the server.
 Example in files: